July 8, 2025, 10:19 am | Read time: 4 minutes

 Scene: Düsseldorf, Perpetrator: Emily Armstrong, Victim: Lidl?
 Well, the brand is less a victim and more a beneficiary of the musician’s gag.
 But what exactly happened?

 After celebrated concerts in cities such as Hanover and Berlin, Linkin Park performed in Düsseldorf on July 1.
-In the heat, the band fired up the fans with new and old LP songs, creating what “Express” described as sheer “ecstasy.”
+Amid scorching temperatures, the band fired up the fans with new and old LP songs, creating what “Express” described as sheer “ecstasy.”
 The newspaper also reported a surprise moment.
-Before starting the song “Two Faced,” Emily Armstrong left the stage, only to return in a Lidl tracksuit and Lidl socks.
+Before starting the song “Two Faced,” Emily Armstrong disappeared from the stage, only to return in a Lidl tracksuit and Lidl socks.

 “Toothpaste, Caught in the Lidl”

 “Fashion,” the singer herself captioned a photo she posted on Instagram.
-But the special fashion statement at the Düsseldorf stadium had a humorous backstory.
-Emily Armstrong seems to have become aware of an internet meme started by U.S. fans and wanted to acknowledge it with her funny outfit gag.
-A humorous nod to the German fans, who also know the meme and celebrated the moment accordingly.
+But the special fashion moment in the Düsseldorf stadium had a humorous background.
+Emily Armstrong seems to have become aware of an internet meme started by U.S. fans and wanted to acknowledge it with the funny outfit gag.
+A playful nod to the German fans, who also know the meme and celebrated the moment accordingly.

-The meme involves a funny “misheard lyric” similar to “Agathe Bauer,” where fans seem to hear “Toothpaste, caught in the Lidl” instead of “Two faced, caught in the middle” in the chorus of the song “Two Faced.”
-So many people initially discussed this on Reddit that the phenomenon apparently reached Linkin Park, especially Emily Armstrong.
-It was likely no coincidence that she wore the Lidl suit during the song “Two Faced.”
+The meme involves a funny “misheard lyric” similar to “Agathe Bauer,” where fans seem to hear “Toothpaste, caught in the Lidl” instead of “Two faced, caught in the middle” in the song “Two Faced.”
+So many people initially exchanged comments about this on Reddit that the phenomenon reached Linkin Park, especially Emily Armstrong.
+Her choice to wear the Lidl tracksuit during the song “Two Faced” was likely no coincidence.

 Also interesting: Extreme Intermittent Fasting!
 That’s Why Bruce Springsteen Is Still Fit at 75